Orcomp/DemoWebsite/documentation/toolbarsettings/toolbarsettings.md

 ### Hide Empty Resource

-When enabled Rantt will hide resources that have empty resources (i.e. a resource that has no operations on it)
+When enabled Rantt will hide resources that have empty resources. (i.e. a resource that has no operations on it)